 Apprenticeship in Secondary Mathematics and Science Teaching

-UFTeach capstone experience.
-Students apply previously learned techniques and theoretical perspectives of mathematics or science education within a secondary school classroom setting.
+UFTeach capstone experience in which students apply previously learned techniques and theoretical perspectives of mathematics or science education within a secondary school classroom setting.

 ESOL Foundations: Language and Culture in Classrooms

 Examines issues of language and culture relevant to school-age learners of English as a Second Language (ESOL).